mcallaghan/rapid-screening/README.md

 The code behind the stopping criteria has since been rationalised and better documented, and is available in package form for [R](https://mcallaghan.github.io/buscarR/) and [Python](https://buscarpy.readthedocs.io/en/latest/).

+An interactive web-based calculator for the stopping criteria is available [here](https://mcallaghan.github.io/buscar-app/).

 If you want to apply the stopping criteria in your own project.
 Take a look at the example in `analysis/minimal_example.ipynb`.